cea-hpc/modules/doc/source/module.rst

  Unload all loaded *modulefiles*.

- When the :option:`--force` option is set, also unload `sticky modules`_ and modulefiles that are depended by non-unloadable modules.
+ When the :option:`--force` option is set, also unload `sticky modules`_, modulefiles that are depended by non-unloadable modules and modulefiles raising an evaluation error.

  If one modulefile unload evaluation raises an error, purge sequence
  continues: unloaded modules prior the evaluation error are kept unloaded and